North Queensland Airports Upgrade Project

 The Eastern Aviation Precinct (EAP) is another significant endeavour at Cairns Airport.
 Executed in two stages, this project will increase aero stand capacity in the first stage to support increased activity at the domestic terminal.
 The second stage will establish three commercial lots, a designated heliport zone, and connecting access roads and services to create a new general aviation precinct above the maximum 100-year flood level, facilitating growth for existing general aviation operators.

 At Mackay Airport, a major project involves the complete overhaul of Airside Infrastructure.
 This entails a planned overlay of the entire runway.
-Additional sections of taxiways and aprons will also be overlayed to reduce maintenance downtime and ensure continued safe operational standards.
+Additional sections of taxiways and aprons will also be overlaid to reduce maintenance downtime and ensure continued safe operational standards.

 The Milton Street Precinct project at Mackay Airport will deliver enabling infrastructure to a greenfield leasehold site within the airport boundary.
 Located close to the central business and industrial districts of Mackay, this project includes constructing roads and connecting services to create 25,000 square meters of serviced lots for a mix of retail and commercial businesses.